 Choosing the Right Entity

+When deciding to start a business, you might wonder which kind of business you should form.
 Your business's structure should be chosen based on your particular needs.
 When creating your business, you have four basic entity types you can choose to use.
 Each one has its advantages and disadvantages, based on what you sell, your business's finances, and the number of owners the business will have.
-The Questions to ask yourself: What type of business do you run?
-How many owners do you have?
-What is your financial situation?
+The Questions to ask yourself: What type of business do I run?
+How many owners do I have?
+What is my financial situation?
 There is no one choice that suits every single business: Business owners have to select the structure that best fits their needs.
+Below we compare the most common business types you can form.

 This is the simplest option of the four.
 Typically, when a business is starting out, the owner will not do much research into entity types, and this is the default option.
 Not only is it easy to create a sole proprietorship, but it also simplifies the tax process come April.
 All the owner has to do is report its profits or losses on their personal tax record, and that is it.
 However, this simple structure means it is tied to your personal assets.
 That means that if the business fails, you could lose your personal property and savings to pay for any lingering debt.
 You also will likely have to pay a self-employment tax on any profits you make, which could mean having to pay the government a substantial portion of profits earned.